 DBT Center of Miami

-In order to enter the program, the client must be evaluated by a member of our DBT center to assess if DBT is needed and assess the client’s readiness to participate actively in DBT treatment.
-Clients are then fully oriented to the program before being asked to commit to 6 months of weekly individual sessions as well as weekly skills group sessions.
+In order to enter our DBT program, a client must be evaluated by a member of our DBT counseling center to assess if DBT is needed and assess the client’s readiness to participate actively in DBT treatment.
+Clients are then fully oriented to the program before being asked to commit to 6 months of weekly individual sessions as well as weekly DBT group sessions.
 This orientation period is a crucial part of the process since it helps clients prepare to get the most from our program.
 Sometimes clients are ready to enter group in a few sessions while other times it requires many weeks or months.

 Four Requirements of our Miami DBT program

-6 month commitment to complete weekly skills group
+6 month commitment to complete weekly DBT groups

 Weekly individual DBT sessions

 Phone coaching as needed